-Our BA (Hons) Accounting and Finance degree is accredited by 3 key accounting bodies (ACCA, CIMA and ICAEW), so when you graduate you’ll have exemptions from a range of professional exams.
+Our BA (Hons) Accounting and Finance degree is accredited by three key accounting bodies: ACCA, CIMA and ICAEW.
+When you graduate, you’ll have exemptions from a range of professional exams.

-Depending on the modules you choose you could earn the maximum number of exemptions for ACCA and CIMA exams.
-This means you’ll have less exams remaining if you choose to become chartered after you graduate.
+Depending on the modules you choose, you could earn the maximum number of exemptions for ACCA and CIMA exams.
+This means you’ll have fewer exams remaining if you choose to become chartered after you graduate.

-Having exam exemptions demonstrates your depth of knowledge.
-Some employers pay for your remaining exams so more exemptions will make you more appealing during your job search because you’ll need less exam funding during your career.
+Having exam exemptions shows your depth of knowledge.
+Some employers pay for your remaining exams, so more exemptions will make you more appealing during your job search because you’ll need less exam funding during your career.

 Choosing your career